 Self-screening for COVID-19 symptoms and exposure is an important part of UC Santa Barbara’s Return to Campus Program.
-In accordance with the Santa Barbara County Health Order, all UC Santa Barbara faculty, staff, student employees and UC Santa Barbara contractors who are reporting to campus or any other physical UC Santa Barbara location must conduct a daily self-screening for COVID-19 symptoms and/or exposure.
+In accordance with the Santa Barbara County Health Order and the campus plans for gradual reopening, all UC Santa Barbara faculty, staff, student employees, and UC Santa Barbara contractors who are reporting to campus (or any other physical UC Santa Barbara location) must conduct a daily self-screening for COVID-19 symptoms and/or exposure and state which building(s) they will be entering that day.
+Additionally, in accordance with President Drake’s UC Systemwide Executive Order, you must to attest as to whether or not you have gotten a seasonal flu shot or are otherwise exempted from doing so.
 UC Santa Barbara requires all other individuals who will be physically on campus or on-site at other UC Santa Barbara facilities to review and report their symptoms and/or exposure as well.

 The personal information we process